A warm welcome to you. This website is intended to be a source of information and interest for those who enjoy playing

 My own collecting interest is focused mostly on the early years.
 When chess computers first made their appearance through to the time they became strong enough to regularly beat club players.
 Broadly speaking the first ten years, 1977 to 1986.
 I also collect wooden auto sensory chess computers, robot chess computers, strong chess computers and anything else which particularly takes my fancy.

 In time there will be more features here filling in some of the gaps in the information available on the web.
 In early 2007 a SciSys section was added, and in Spring 2008 a detailed feature covering all the Rare chess computers in my collection and the start of a Repairs section.
 A feature on the UK contribution to chess computers and a Patents section were added in 2009.
 In 2011 a Publications Archive was stocked with magazine articles from 1978 to 1985, and now many issues of Computer Chess Digest and Computer Chess Reports.
 The Timeline is continuously updated to include all of the chess computers for which I have a release date.
-Also a Strong section concentrating on the strongest chess computers in the collection is under construction; games will start in January 2015.
+Also a Strong section concentrating on the strongest chess computers in the collection is under construction and due for completion winter 2015/16.

 Check out my Sale & Swap pages.
 I usually have one or two sales each year.
 And if you are searching for a manual or other information please try the Links page.